-JOHN: That is pre-millennialism.
-Now there is post-millennialism which says we’re already in the millennium and it’s just going to get better and better and better and until finally the Lord just automatically takes over.
-It’s going to be so good He’ll step in and we’ll hardly notice a difference.
-Now if you believe that, I got a bridge in Brooklyn I'd like to sell you.
+JOHN: That is premillennialism.
+Now, there is postmillennialism, which says we’re already in the millennium, and it’s just going to get better and better and better until finally the Lord just automatically takes over.
+It’s going to be so good, He’ll step in, and we’ll hardly notice the difference.

-GLENN: Thank you John.
+GLENN: Thank you, John.

-And then, in Exodus 25:19, they’re talking about making the Ark of a covenant.
-And it says, “And make one cherub at one end and one cherub at the other end and you shall make a cherubim of one piece and the mercy seat at it's two ends.”
-Well, that’s, I take it, to be angels with wings, but it’s...it’s idols.
-It's...right?
-I mean, it seems to clash.
+And then, in Exodus 25:19, they’re talking about making the ark of the covenant, and it says, “And make one cherub at one end of it, and one cherub at the other end; you shall make the cherubim of one piece, and the mercy seat at its two ends.”
+Well, that’s, I take it, to be angels with the wings, but it’s idols; it’s – right?
+I mean it seems to clash.
 Can you clarify it?

-JOHN: Yeah, well, the point is this.
-It's the attitude and the purpose.
+JOHN: Yeah.
+Well, the point is this: it’s the attitude and the purpose.
 It’s the attitude and the purpose.
 Okay?
-Even the Lord told them to make a snake and put it on a stick, right?
-But at the same time in Romans 1, God condemns those who worship creeping things.
-Just because you form something, doesn’t mean you worship it.
-They made the Ark of the covenant and the put angels on it.
+Even the Lord told them to make a snake and put it on a stick.
+Right?
+But at the same time, in Romans 1, God condemns those who worship creeping things.
+Just because you form something doesn’t mean you worship it.
+They made the ark of the covenant and they put angels on it.
 It didn’t mean they worshipped those angels.
 That’s the issue.
 It’s when you make an idol to worship it.

 DON: All right, thank you.

-SHERRY: John, my name is Sherry LeDong, and I just visited parents back in Missouri, and they believe that you can lose your salvation.
-And I was trying to witness to them, and tell them what I had found out through DE and several other things that I had studied, but I came across some scriptures that I did not understand, because I haven’t read the context.
-And one is in Hebrews 6:4-6 that says, "For the case of those who have once been enlightened and have tasted the heavenly gift, and have been made partakers of the Holy Spirit, and have tasted good Word of God and the powers of the age to come, and then have fallen away.
-It is impossible to renew them again to repentance, since the again crucified to themselves the Son of God put Him to open shame.”
+SHERRY: John, I – my name is Sherry Lidall, and I just visited my parents back in Missouri.
+And they believe that you can lose your salvation.
+And I was trying to witness to them and tell them what I had found out through DE and several other things that I’d studied.
+But I came across some Scriptures that I did not understand because I haven’t read the context.
+And one is in Hebrews 6:4 through 6 that says, “But in the case of those who have once been enlightened, and have tasted of the heavenly gift, and have been made partakers of the Holy Spirit, and have tasted the good Word of God and the powers of the age to come, and then have fallen away, it is impossible to renew them again to repentance, since they again crucify to themselves the Son of God and put Him to open shame.”

 And I did not understand.
-I mean, when I read that I said, "whoa."
-It says fallen away that they cannot...it’s impossible to be renewed to repentance.
+I mean when I read that, I said, “Whoa.
+It says fallen away that they cannot – it’s impossible to be renewed to repentance.”
 And I don’t understand what he’s saying here.
-And I wanted to ask you how it was in light of...like it also mentions in Galatians...wait a minute.
-It's in Galatians 5:4.
-"You have...you have been severed Christ, you who are seeking to be justified by law, you have fallen from grace.”
-It mentions that falling from Grace.
+And I wanted to ask you how it was in light of – like it also mentions in Galatians – wait a minute – it’s in Galatians 5:4, “You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.”
+It mentions that, “fallen from grace.”

-JOHN: Okay, so now that we’ve got that settled –
+JOHN: Okay.
+So, now that we’ve got that settled –

 SHERRY: Yeah, I believe that.